rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 > The goal of this exercise is to add a new component to the application using TDD to create and validate it's behaviour.
 The User story we have been given is as follows:

-*As a doer I want to mark todos as important so that I can keep track of and complete high prirority todos first*
+*As a doer I want to mark todos as important so that I can keep track of and complete high priority todos first*

 _Acceptance Criteria_
 - [ ] should be doable with a single click